How to Set Up FaceTime for an Elderly Family Member in 2022

 Step 1: Choosing a device

-Before settling on hardware, the first question was operating system.
+Before settling on a model, you’ll need to choose between an iOS (Apple) device, or an Android device.
 I settled on iOS, since it is widely considered to be the easiest to use.

-With that question settled, my first instinct was an iPad, because everything on a tablet is bigger and easier to see/find.
-The only drawback is that an iPad weighs a fair bit more than an iPhone — an iPad weighs up to 1.5 pounds vs about one third of that for an iPhone.
-So if weight is a real concern, then consider an iPad Mini or an iPhone (Plus models recommended).
+Within Apple devices, you’ll need to pick between iPhones and iPads.
+Elderly people often enjoy using iPads, because everything on a tablet is bigger and easier to see/find.
+The only drawback is that an iPad weighs a fair bit more than an iPhone.
+If weight is a real concern, then consider an iPad Mini or a larger iPhone.
+You can also look into getting an iPad stand.

-When it comes to which model of iPad, I figured that top-of-the-line specs were hardly necessary for a device that will be used for FaceTime and maybe some basic games.
-So I went for the iPad 4, which is a very affordable option (available used from $239).
-The iPad Air and iPad 5 are other models that are a good value for this use case.
+When choosing a model, you probably don’t need top-of-the-line specs for a device that will be used for FaceTime and maybe some basic games.
+For my grandfather-in-law, I went for the iPad 4, which is a very affordable option (available used from $239).

-That being said, you could probably get by on devices as old as the iPad 2, so if you have one that is no longer in use at home, that could be a great option.
+That being said, you could probably get by on devices as old as the iPad 2 or iPhone 5S, so if you have one that is no longer in use at home, that could be a great option.
+You can find an updated list of devices compatible with FaceTime on Apple’s site.

-If you don’t have a suitable spare, here in Canada you can find affordable used iPads on Orchard.
-For our friends in the U.S. and around the world, we’d recommend checking out Amazon or Ebay.
+If you don’t have a suitable spare, here in Canada you can find affordable used iPhones and used iPads on Orchard.
+For our friends in the U.S. and around the world, we’d recommend checking out Amazon or eBay.

 Step 2: Activate the device